Nearly 4 Million Bitcoins Lost Forever, New Study Says - Slashdot

 It worked pretty well for that length of time because more was being mined to make up the difference of increasing wealth and it's still being mined at a thousand tons a year.
 Once bitcoins are mined out the parallel stops working on a far shorter time scale.

+If you just wanted to look at it, you can have a decent artist paint you a good replica for a small fraction of the price.
+You can't do that with bitcoin.

+Well, I could sell you one Dogecoin for one Bitcoin.
+They're not the same, but it's a pretty good replica since they're both crypto-currencies based on blockchain technologies.

-Risky store of wealth (Score:2, Troll)
+Risky store of wealth (Score:4, Informative)

 It's a good idea if you mostly use it for storing your wealth, and doing occasional transactions